Catholic priests' victims say Pennsylvania abuse report does not close the book on pain

 Breaking News Emails

-There was no jubilation for John Delaney when Pennsylvania's attorney general released the results of their two-year investigation into allegations that hundreds of Catholic priests molested thousands of children in parishes is six dioceses across the state.
+There was no jubilation for John Delaney when Pennsylvania's attorney general released the results of a two-year investigation into allegations that hundreds of Catholic priests molested thousands of children in parishes is six dioceses.

-The priest who Delaney, now 48, said raped him when he was a 12-year-old altar boy at St. Cecilia's parish in Philadelphia — along with several of his classmates — is long dead.
+The priest who Delaney, now 48, said raped him when he was a 12-year-old altar boy at St. Cecilia Parish in Philadelphia — along with several of his classmates — is long dead.

 In fact, only two of the 301 "predator priests" identified in state Attorney General Josh Shapiro's report, which was released Monday, will face any criminal charges.